goodzeeak/BonkMenu/README.md

 </div>

 ## Overview
-BonkMenu adds a polished in-game menu, quick toggles, and spawn helpers designed for IL2CPP titles.
+BonkMenu adds a polished in-game menu, quick toggles, and spawn helpers designed for MegaBonk.
 It uses UniverseLib (IL2CPP) for UI and includes bottom-right Windows-style toasts that aggregate counts while you hold a key.

 ## Highlights
 - Organized menu with tabs and a minimal dark theme